AidanNovo/FantasyPhysicsRedux/about.md

 his research focusing on Experimental High Energy.
 He received his AB from the Department of Physics at Princeton University and both his Masters of Science and Ph.D degrees from the California Institute of Technology.
 <br><br>
-Dr. Rogan conceived of the original version of the Fantasy Physics project in 2018 and has served as the primary physics consultant advisor since the project was revived in 2024.
+Working with students, Dr. Rogan conceived of the original version of the Fantasy Physics project in 2018 and has served as the primary physics consultant and advisor up through its most recent evolution in 2024.
 "
 %}